 At CTCA, I was treated like a family member, and the care was complete.
-When I had neuropathy (numbing) in my feet, I had cold laser treatments, which didn’t work, acupuncture, which did not work, and then a rebuilder, which did work.
-My care team kept at it until they found an appropriate treatment.
+When I had neuropathy (numbing) in my feet, my care team kept at it until they found an appropriate treatment.
 When I didn’t feel well, my care team didn’t schedule an appointment for a few days later.
 They asked me how quickly I could get to the hospital, and if I needed a car to pick me up.

 My job was to get well.
 Everything else was taken care of for me.
 In the dining room, we could get a complete meal for almost nothing.
 I had all the information I needed to help me understand what I would experience from the chemotherapy and radiation.